 Downloading invoices as PDF files

 When you delete customers, all orders that have been placed by those customers will also be deleted.
 Therefore, before taking this action, if you wish to retain documentation on those customers’ orders you can download the customer invoices in the form of PDF files.
-Instructions on how to do this can be found for ePages Now here and for ePages Base here.
+Instructions on how to do this can be found for ePages Now here.
 Please note: Any personal data must be completely deleted after expiry of any relevant legal retention periods.
 This also applies to data in the context of customer invoices.

 This article contains initial legal pointers but makes no claims in respect to completeness and accuracy.
 It can under no circumstances serve to replace legal advice on an individual case.